-7 Infrastructure as Code Tools & Platforms for DevOps Professionals
+10 Infrastructure as Code Tools for DevOps Professionals

 Jump to a section…

-Many of today’s best known Infrastructure as Code platforms are cloud-agnostic.
-In fact, most allow for IaC across multiple cloud platforms simultaneously, including major players like AWS, Azure, and GCP.
+Many of the foremost Infrastructure as Code DevOps tools available today are cloud-agnostic.
+Most even allow for IaC across multiple cloud platforms simultaneously, including major players such as AWS, Azure, and GCP.

 Puppet is a common declarative Infrastructure as Code tool specifically for organizations controlling multiple application servers at the same time.
 It employs a Ruby-based DSL to allow users to describe the desired end state of their infrastructure.
 Once the user has determined their preferred configurations, Puppet works to establish the best way to achieve those Infrastructure as Code goals.
 Other IaC functionality available through the tool includes modules pre-configured by Puppet’s in-house development team and multiple cloud automation supporting all the major platforms.

 HashiCorp’s Terraform is a popular cloud automation tool that supports a range of commonly used cloud platforms and cloud service providers.
 This is particularly useful for organizations that employ hybrid and multi-cloud environments, since Terraform can help unify a consistent declarative Infrastructure as Cloud plan across multiple platforms using the same workflows.
 The Cloud Development Kit for Terraform (CDKTF) supports many programming languages, including TypeScript, Python, Java, C#, and Go.
-And because it was designed as an open source project, there is also a whole ecosystem of third-party integrations out there that build on top of Terraform to provide augmented capacities like cost management, security, and regulatory compliance.
+HashiCorp’s decision to move Terraform away from an open-source license has left some questioning its continued role as a common underpinning of cloud architectures, though an open-source fork of its last version before the license change is already underway.

 CloudFormation is a declarative Infrastructure as Code platform designed to support the creation and management of AWS resources.
 Automation templates written in YAML or JSON format can help make the process of provisioning and deploying those resources lightning fast, no matter where in the world a company operates or an account is located.
 CloudFormation also offers helpful features like pre-deployment previews (to check the impact IaC changes will have before releasing them) and Rollback Triggers (that return code to its previous state in case of errors).
 Because it’s AWS-specific, CloudFormation users can also benefit from Amazon’s other cloud service offerings like governance controls.